mli/deepnumpy-doc/guide/crash-course/3-autograd.md

 Sometimes you want to write dynamic programs where the execution depends on real-time values.
 MXNet records the execution trace and computes the gradient as well.

-Consider the following function `f`.
-The function doubles the inputs until it's `norm` reaches 1000.
+Consider the following function `f` in the following example code.
+The function doubles the inputs until its `norm` reaches 1000.
 Then it selects one element depending on the sum of its elements.
-The following example code
 <!-- I wonder if there could be another less "mathy" demo of this -->

 ```{.python .input}